What's Ryan Cooking

 Two roasted Cornish hens on a white platter.

 Roasted Cornish hens are perfect for a special occasion or holiday meal, yet simple enough for a busy weeknight dinner.
+These small chickens are easy to make and roast more quickly than a regular chicken.

 Roasted Cornish hen with asparagus on a white platter.